jamesyang7/M-SVDD/README.md

 ---
 ## Note
-- The evaluation of the model on public datasets are presented in timeseries branch.
+- The evaluation of the model on public datasets are presented in timeseries branch or [this link](https://anonymous.4open.science/r/GSVDD-853B).
 ___

 ## References